 Ningyocho Dagashi Bar 人形町駄菓子バー

 - Address 2-11-4, Nihonbashi Ningyocho, Chuo-ku, Tokyo, 103-0013, Japan

 Feel a night in Shinjuku Nichome with your entire body!

 Aisotope Bar is located in Shinjuku Nichome, known as Japan's most famous LGBTQ town.
 The bar's event program changes every day.
 On weekdays, some entertainment programs are presented in the bar area.
 On weekends, the bar is used as an event space for a wide variety of events and is visited by guests of various ages, genders, and orientations.
 During the daytime, it offers space for gatherings, birthday parties, and same-sex wedding parties.

 Aisotope Lounge Aisotope Lounge

 - Address 2-12-16, Shinjuku, Shinjuku-ku, Tokyo, 160-0022, Japan

 A show restaurant that stands out in Kabukicho, Shinjuku, one of Tokyo's major entertainment districts that sparkles with colorful neon.
 The restaurant, which opened in 2012, presents crazy performances by metal-body robots, dinosaur replicas, and dancers.
-Since foreign media often report about this show, many foreign visitors also come here.
-Enjoy dynamic and great shows in myriad lights and roaring sound!
+Since international media often talks about this show, many visitors from abroad also come here.
+Enjoy dynamic and great shows in a myriad of lights and roaring sound!